MobileCloudNetworking/mobaas/README.md

 This service manager framework assumes that the bundle supplied will be deployed using git.

 ### Configuration of demo SO bundle

+The demo SO bundle comes from: https://git.mobile-cloud-networking.eu/cloudcontroller/mcn_sample_so It is added as a submodule and can be retreived using the above instructions.

 There are some support files that the SM and the CC rely upon.
 These support files must be stored under the root of your SO bundle in a folder named `support`.